ldeluigi/mtg-fetch-action/README.md

 # Mtg Card Fetch Bot

-This action/workflow replies to issues and pull requests and their comments with smart links to Magic the Gathering websites.
-Uses the standard `[[<card-name>]]` syntax plus other syntax that enable features.
+This action/workflow replies to issues, pull requests and their respective comments with smart links to Magic the Gathering resources.
+Uses the standard `[[<card-name>]]` for the default output or some other syntax that enable special features like image previews, card prices or legality info.

 **Current Build:** ![build-test](https://github.com/ldeluigi/mtg-fetch-action/workflows/build-test/badge.svg?branch=master)